GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 here is built based on the IPsec tunnel and BGP configuration illustrated above, can be expanded to more tunnels if required.

-##### Cisco ASR configuration
+##### Cisco ISR configuration

-The ASR 1000 router run cef load balancing based on source and destination ip address hash, each VPN tunnels will be treated as an equal cost path by routing, it can support up to 16 equal cost paths load balancing.
+The ISR 4000 router run cef load balancing based on source and destination ip address hash, each VPN tunnels will be treated as an equal cost path by routing, it can support up to 16 equal cost paths load balancing.